StackVista/stackstate-docs/stackpacks/integrations/aws.md

 Several services need special IAM roles to allow services to send data to each other.
 These two IAM roles:

-- [Kinesis Firehose Role](aws-policies.md#stackstatefirehoserole-usd-region) - Gives permission for Firehose to send data to an S3 bucket.
+- [Kinesis Firehose Role - JSON](aws-policies.md#stackstatefirehoserole-usd-region) - Gives permission for Firehose to send data to an S3 bucket.
-- [EventBridge Role](aws-policies.md#stackstateeventbridgerole-usd-region) - Give permission for EventBridge to send data to Kinesis Firehose
+- [EventBridge Role - JSON](aws-policies.md#stackstateeventbridgerole-usd-region) - Give permission for EventBridge to send data to Kinesis Firehose

 {% hint style="info" %}
 IAM is a global service.
 While IAM roles can be shared, it is recommended that an IAM role is created per service, per region and the policies tailored to allow only least-privilege access to the destination resource.